TECLIB/dolibarr/htdocs/autocreatetasks/README.md

 ## Features

-Create some tasls automatically from a list of predefined tasks labels.
+Create some tasks automatically from a list of predefined tasks labels.
 Creation is done on project validation.

 <!--